walt-id/waltid-identity/waltid-services/waltid-openid4vp-conformance-runners/docs/ITB-BASELINE.md

 labels, stale dialogs and session ownership.
 They do not replace live evidence.

 The live workflow uses three repository secrets (organisation API key and portal login) and the organisation ID variable, with no dedicated environment.
-Its first hosted run remains pending: GitHub requires the workflow on the default branch before manual dispatch.
-After it lands, run the issuance/presentation smoke and then the complete matrix, as described in the [operator guide](ITB-WALLET.md).
+It runs all 21 cases on pushes to the WAL-1423 investigation branches; the report for each run is the evidence for that revision.
+Manual dispatch becomes available once the workflow reaches the default branch.
+See the [operator guide](ITB-WALLET.md).

 Keep the PR draft as requested.
 Resolve the external wallet and issuer blockers, apply the DC API trust wiring once its API becomes available, and rerun against